How Often Should Equipment Be Calibrated?

 When you’re preparing for a major project, you should recalibrate the instruments you’ll use for the project.
 Before the project, send the instruments to a lab or bring in a trained calibration technician to ensure your equipment is calibrated to the project’s needs.
 After you receive the results, you can be certain your instruments will perform at the optimal level.

 After you have your equipment calibrated, you may want to lock it in storage if you can until you begin using it for a project.
-By storing the equipment in a safe location, you can ensure the instrument’s accuracy isn’t affected before a major project you require it for.
+By storing the equipment in a safe location, you can ensure the instrument’s accuracy isn’t affected before the major project.
 When you both test and protect your equipment before a critical project begins, you can be much more confident in the results you receive and take appropriate action based on them.

 In addition to calibrating equipment before a critical project, it’s best practice to calibrate your equipment following the project’s completion.
 Many companies have their equipment calibrated immediately after a project since the calibration results will tell them if they can trust the equipment’s accuracy.

-Essentially, a test immediately following a project’s competition can help safeguard you against potentially inaccurate results, even if you were confident in your equipment’s accuracy before the project.
-Having your equipment calibrated before and after a critical project ensures no intolerance conditions occurred during any point of the project.
+Essentially, a test immediately following a project’s completion can help safeguard you against potentially inaccurate results, even if you were confident in your equipment’s accuracy before the project.
+Having your equipment calibrated before and after a critical project ensures that no deviations in tolerance occur at any point in the project.

 5. As Equipment Ages

-As your equipment gets older, you’re more likely to see equipment’s accuracy start to drift faster than it did earlier in its life.
-When your equipment gets older, you’ll want to monitor it closely, tracking how often your instruments require calibration and taking year-over-year calibration tests.
+As your equipment gets older, you’re more likely to see its accuracy start to drift faster than it did earlier in its life.
+You’ll want to monitor it closely, tracking how often your instruments require calibration and taking year-over-year calibration tests.
 With this data, you can spot when your aging equipment starts to need more frequent calibration.

 Once the equipment starts showing more inaccurate results, you’ll likely want to start calibrating it more regularly.
 Increasing the frequency of your calibration for older instruments can help you catch any performance dips before they start delivering even more inaccurate results.